 Taking into account the fact that ANSSI can’t alone support the operators facing all challenges related to CIIP and in view of supporting them implement the CIIP law, ANSSI established a challenging and rigorous evaluation process allowing it to qualify private cybersecurity “Trust Service Providers” and products.

 As of today, providers can be qualified for services in the fields of:

 The qualification process guarantees, skilled and trustworthy services

 Know more about Trust Service Providers here

-On July 6, 2016, the Council of the European Union and the European Parliament adopted the European network and information system security Directive (“NIS Directive”, first European legislation dedicated to cybersecurity, including measures aimed at reinforcing the cybersecurity of “Operators of Essential Services”.
+On July 6, 2016, the Council of the European Union and the European Parliament adopted the European network and information system security Directive (“NIS Directive”, first European legislation dedicated to cybersecurity, aiming at:

 ANSSI was since designated national coordinator for the transposition of the NIS Directive in France.
 Levering from ANSSI’s and operators’ experience, the transposition of the NIS Directive in France will benefit from the work already accomplished within the framework of the implementation of the CIIP law.

 The national transposition is furthermore drawing on France’s counterparts experience, especially from the reference documents issued by the NIS Cooperation group established in 2017 at the EU level.
 France also contributed to this exchange of best practices, sharing its national expertise to collaborate to the “Reference document on security measures for Operators of Essential Services”.